 The different attendance figure has been very carefully crafted to make sure that certain parts of the ground are not used by fans.
 The full capacity is supposed to be 78,275.

 It is certain sectors of the third red ring that are blocked off – three central sectors in the top tier of each curva.
-They are 325, 327, 328, 331, 333 and 334.
+They are 325, 327, 328, 331, 333 and 334, some of which Benfica fans opted to reopen themselves during their Champions League loss to Inter in their 2022/23 quarter-final second leg.
 These sections being closed means that more fans are closer to the action on the pitch rather than being up in the skies.
 That is not why the measure was taken though.

 Why are some parts of San Siro closed?

-It seems that the reason for the lack of a fully open San Siro is down to structural reasons.
+It has long seemed that the reason for the lack of a fully open San Siro is down to structural reasons.
 It has been reported that it is not safe to have the entire stadium full if fans are going to be jumping up and down in unison.

 Whilst it is not by a major amount, this limits the amount of money that the two Milan clubs – Inter and AC Milan – can make from each of their home matches at the San Siro in all competitions.